-The Timed Text Speech feature can create a text transcript of a video and populate it directly into the captioning project with the correct timing.
+The CaptionMaker and MacCaption Timed Text Speech feature creates a text transcript of a video and populates it directly into the captioning project with the correct timing.
 The transcription editing mode can be used to facilitate easy editing of that timed text, or of any timed text that you have loaded into the project.